-Wedding welcome gifts are such a thoughtful idea and particularly with the rise in popularity of weekend weddings, and many guests travelling from overseas to celebrate with you, it’s not hard to see why.
+A wedding welcome gift is such a thoughtful idea.
+Particularly with the rise in popularity of weekend weddings, and many guests travelling from overseas to celebrate with you, it’s not hard to see why.

 I’ve put together some ideas for things to include in your guests’ welcome packages, along with some top tips for putting a gift together that will be sure to go down a storm.

 Boxes via Marigold & Grey, Images by Lissa Ryan